Felix-code/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script to move the file betty into my_first_directory in the /tmp directoryy.
 * A script to delete the file betty from the directory my_first_directory in the /tmp directory.
 * A script to delete the directory my_first_directory in the /tmp directory.
-* A script that move that changes the working directory to the previous one
+* A script that move that changes the working directory to the previous one.
+* A script to list all files